- About US

 The CCAD Difference

-At CCAD, we offer you the resources and support to make a successful transition to our campus, and we’ll work closely with you to maximize your transfer credit and apply it to your course of study here.
+At CCAD, we offer you the resources and support to make a successful transition to our campus (including transfer agreements with several colleges), and we’ll work closely with you to maximize your transfer credit and apply it to your course of study here.

 Before You Apply

+Once we have received all of the necessary requirements your application will be reviewed and we will notify you by mail.
+Application materials can not be returned.
 Transfer students can start at CCAD either in the fall or spring semester.
-To ensure priority and adequate time for processing, we encourage you to apply early.
+To ensure priority and adequate time for processing, we suggest you apply early.

 How To Apply

-To apply as a first-time or transfer student for the fall or spring term, complete the following steps:
+To apply as a first-time or transfer for the fall or spring term, please complete the Undergraduate Application form, pay the $50 application, and submit your portfolio, written essay and transcripts here.

 What You Need To Apply